Isaac Tichenor: Career

 In 1777, Tichenor moved to Bennington, Vermont and served as an Assistant Commissary General during the American Revolution.
 He was elected captain and commander of a Bennington militia company, which was activated for service several times in Vermont and upstate New York.
 He was also appointed a justice of the peace.

 He was a member of the Vermont House of Representatives from 1781 to 1784 and served as Speaker of the House in 1783.
 He was an agent from the Vermont Republic to the Continental Congress, and presented Vermont's request for admission to the Union from 1782 to 1789.

 After Vermont's admission to the Union in 1791, Tichenor ran unsuccessfully for a seat in the United States House of Representatives against Matthew Lyon and Israel Smith, receiving 29% of the vote in the first round.
+He ran for governor in three consecutive elections in 1793, 1794, and 1795, losing each time to Thomas Chittenden.
 He was an associate justice of the Vermont Supreme Court from 1791 to 1794, and Chief Justice in 1795 and 1796.

 Tichenor was also active in the Vermont militia, and attained the rank of major general as commander of its 2nd Division.

 In 1796 he was elected to fill the unexpired term of Moses Robinson in the United States Senate beginning on October 18, 1796.
 He was re-elected to a full six-year term to begin on March 4, 1797, but he resigned on October 17, 1797, when he was elected Governor of Vermont.

 Tichenor was a member of the Federalist Party; when that party dominated the federal government in the 1790s many leading politicians in Vermont joined the Democratic-Republican Party and opposed a strong federal government at the national level.
 Despite dominating the Governor's office for a decade, Tichenor's elections reflected the decline of the Federalist Party as a whole, as he won by increasingly narrow margins.
-After his last consecutive victory in 1806, he lost in 1807, won narrowly won 1808, and lost in 1809, 1810, and 1817 by increasing margins.
+After his last consecutive victory in 1806, he lost in 1807, won narrowly in 1808, and lost in 1809, 1810, and 1817 by increasing margins.

 In 1815, Tichenor returned to the United States Senate, where he served until 1821.
 By the end of his term the Federalist Party had ceased to exist.